 Thank you for your interest in employment with the Riley County Police Department.
 Below you will find information on how to apply, as well as, the typing test requirements.
 Note: If you made it to the Oral Boards, in the last process, but did not continue forward, you must wait 6 months to reapply for this position.

 This position requires a timed typing test.
-The typing test must be taken at your local Workforce Center and must indicate an ability to type at least 16 wpm, net.
-The Manhattan Workforce Center is located at 201 S. 4th Street, Suite K, Manhattan.
-Please contact Terry at 785-539-5691 to schedule an appointment to take the typing test PRIOR to the application and typing test deadline.
+The typing test must be taken at your local Job/Workforce Center and must indicate an ability to type at least 16 wpm, net.
+The Manhattan Job Center is located at 201 S. 4th Street, Suite K, Manhattan.
+Please call 785-539-5691 to schedule an appointment to take the typing test PRIOR to the application and typing test deadline.

 Please review the list of Automatic Disqualifiers before completing an application: